fernandotcbarreto/ROMS/README.md

 Codes in Python to generate all the files for the ocean model ROMS (https://www.myroms.org/)

-Created by: Fernando Túlio Camilo Barreto
+Created by: Fernando Túlio Camilo Barreto<br />

 Any help with the operational system, contact fernandotcbarreto@gmail.com
 <br />
 <br />